Indecomposables live in all smaller lengths: The proofs of the main results

 If there is no long morphism in $P$, the ray category and the algebra are given by zero-relations of length 2, whence there are no contours.
-Then the universal cover is a tree and the fundamental group is free by a well-known fact from elementary algebraic topology.
+Then theorem 2 is a well-known fact from elementary algebraic topology.

 If there is no crown in $P$, then $P$ is zigzag-free in the terminology of \cite{Buch} and we are done by \cite[theorems 14.2,13.17a]{Buch}.